Think different

 "Think different" is an advertising slogan used from 1997 to 2002 by Apple.
 The campaign was created by the Los Angeles office of advertising agency TBWA\Chiat\Day.

 The slogan has been widely taken as a response to the IBM slogan "Think".
 It was used in a television advertisement, several print advertisements, and several TV promos for Apple products.

-As of 2020, "Think different" was still printed on the back of the box of the iMac.
+As of 2020, "Think different" was still printed on the back of the box of the iMac, while as of September 2026, it is printed on the list of Mac-related products above the footer on the Mac website.